ibm-cloud-docs/databases-for-cassandra/reference-monitoring.md

 | `Resource` | `ibm_resource` | The resource that is measured by the service - typically an identifying name or GUID. |
 | `Resource Type` | `ibm_resource_type` | The type of the resource that is measured by the service. |
 | `Scope` | `ibm_scope` | The scope is the account, organization, or space GUID associated with this metric. |
-{: caption="Table 14.
+{: caption="Table 17.
 Global Attributes Metadata" caption-side="top"}

 ### Additional Attributes
 {: #additional-attributes}

-The following attributes are available for segmenting one or more attributes as described in the previous references.
-See the individual metrics for segmentation options.

 | Attribute | Attribute Name | Attribute Description |
 |-----------|----------------|-----------------------|
 | `Service instance` | `ibm_service_instance` | The service instance segment identifies the instance the metric is associated with. |
 | `Service instance name` | `ibm_service_instance_name` | The service instance name provides the user-provided name of the service instance, which isn't necessarily a unique value depending on the name provided by the user.|
 | `Resource group` | `ibm_resource_group_name` | The resource group where the service instance was created. |
-{: caption="Table 15.
+{: caption="Table 18.
 Additional Attributes Metadata" caption-side="top"}